Cats1337/TF2Bots/Bot Owners/OneTrick.md

 * 1US) Sexual Abuse Offense (Pedophilia) - Maybe 5 years, may vary.
 * 2US) Obstruction of Justice (Deleting Evidence) - up to 12 years.

-Though OneTrick apparently resides in Canada, from what I've been told, they charges would be the same but different time.
+Though OneTrick apparently resides in Canada, from what I've been told, the charges would be the same but different time.

 * 1CA) Sexual Abuse Offense (Pedophilia) - Up to 14 years in prison
 * 2CA) Obstruction of Justice (Deleting Evidence) - Up to 10 years, not sure exactly.